-All instructors undergo a criminal record check and are experienced outdoor educators.
-They all hold current certification in Wilderness First Aid and CPR.
+All instructors undergo a criminal record check and are experienced outdoor educators who hold current certification in Wilderness First Aid and CPR.
 Other qualifications they may have include: BCRCA Canoe Instructor, WKABC Whitewater Instructor, ACKSG and SKGA Sea Kayak Guides, Swiftwater Rescue Technician & NLS.
 Many have a degree or diploma in outdoor recreation or a related discipline and some are graduates of our own COLT outdoor leadership semester program.
-Instructors receive ongoing training and evaluation and are encouraged to further develop themselves professionally
+Instructors receive ongoing training and evaluation and are encouraged to further develop themselves professionally.

 “I compliment you on the excellent hiring practices for your instructors.
 They truly are top-notch!
 Thanks for the wonderful experience.”

 Staff at SPL are of the highest class – knowledgeable, patient, friendly, kind and well-trained in their areas.
 10/10!
 I also like that Paul and Ryan took the time to de-brief with us at the end – it makes us feel valued.”

 – Shannon, Richmond Incentive Program, May 24-29, 2009